Fermented Nut Milk Kefir Recipe

 - Close the lid and leave in a warm place for 24-48 hours.

 - When it’s ready, the milk will look foamy.

 - Strain out your grains, and put the fermented milk in a clean jar with a lid.

 - You can keep it plain or add flavourings: your choice of fresh fruit and if you like more sweetness, some honey or agave syrup.

 - Rinse the grains in tap water really well and put them back into the fermentation jar.
 Add water to the jar and place it in the fridge.
 The grains will go into dormancy and can stay in your fridge for up to 3 months before being fed again.
 To keep the water kefir grains strong and vibrant, it is best to do a water kefir ferment after every third ferment when using the nut milk in order to feed the grains with vitamins and minerals from the coconut sugar.

 NEED TO KNOW:

-You can substitute plant milk kefir in many recipes that call for milk for additional flavour and a great probiotic boost!
+You can substitute nut milk kefir in many recipes that call for milk kefir for a great probiotic boost!